 The Center for Civic Reflection is a national resource center that began at Valparaiso University in 1998, but has since moved to Salisbury University.
-It supports significant reflection through trainings, publications, and group conversations.
+It supports significant reflection through training, publications, and group conversations.
 Check out the Center for Civic Reflection website for resources, discussion plans, publications, and more, or email firstname.lastname@example.org for specific inquiries.

 WHY SHOULD I BE PART OF THIS?

 The ability to facilitate such conversations is a key leadership skill for those who want to work well with others to serve the common good.

 - Can I be trained to become a CRI Facilitator?
 Yes!
-We will hold at least two facilitator trainings each year for students, faculty, and staff to attend.
-The date for the fall training will be posted as soon as it is scheduled.
-Contact us at email@example.com with any questions.
+We will hold at least two facilitator training each year for students, faculty, staff, and community members to attend.
+The date for our next training will be announced soon for the fall.
+You can contact us at email@example.com with any questions.

 - Can CRI lead a discussion in my class or student organization?
 Yes!
 We will work with you to create a customized discussion plan.
 Contact us at firstname.lastname@example.org for details.